trust-mfn-berlin/animals-as-objects/vault/story.feeding-and-overfeeding.md

   translator_de_en: ""
 copy_editors:
   copy_editor_en: Carla Welch
-desc: When an elephant died at Berlin Zoo in 1960, the diagnosis was death from overfeeding by zoo visitors.
-This triggered a controversial debate about the proper feeding of zoo animals — a question that goes back to the founding of zoological gardens in the 19th century.
+desc: When an elephant died at Berlin Zoo in 1960, the cause of death was recorded as “overfeeding by zoo visitors”.
+This triggered a controversial debate about the proper feeding of zoo animals – a question that goes back to the founding of zoological gardens in the 19th century.
 Who is allowed to feed the animals, what should they be fed, and how much of it?
 desc_de: "Als 1960 im Berliner Zoo ein Elefant starb, lautete die Diagnose:
   Überfütterung durch Zoobesucher:innen.
 Das löste eine kontroverse Debatte um die richtige Ernährung von Zootieren aus – eine Frage, die bis zu den Anfängen zoologischer Gärten im 19.
 Jahrhundert zurückreicht.
-Wer darf füttern und vor allem was und wieviel?"
+Wer darf füttern und vor allem, was und wieviel?"
 short_desc: Who (over)feeds zoo animals?
 cover_image:
   image: /images/cover-overfeeding-newspaper-taegliche-rundschau.jpg